Verifying the validity of digital signatures

 Below are three methods you can use to validate digitally signed documents (including the XAdES-based signatures and PAdES-based seals).

-The first thing you see is the seal of the document.
-In Adobe Reader, the seal appears as a blue bar at the top.
+When you open the signed document in a PDF reader, the first thing you’ll notice is the document’s seal.
+In Adobe Reader, this seal appears as a blue bar at the top of the screen.

 Seal of the document

 The qualified electronic seal is applied by Penneo at the end of the signing process.
-After the signers have signed the document, Penneo seals the signed document with the embedded XML signatures according to the PAdES standard.
+Once the signers have signed the document, Penneo seals the signed document with the embedded XML signatures according to the PAdES standard.
 By applying the final seal to the document, it’s as if Penneo acted as the last and final signer of the document.
 The seal is incorporated directly within the signed PDF – as much as an ink signature becomes an integral part of a paper document.

 This ensures that the document never loses its legal reliability, as the complete self-contained PDF file contains everything you need to verify the signatures’ validity and remain valid for long periods.
 At the same time, the PDF file can be copied, stored, and distributed as a simple electronic file.